LeDSantos/catkin_ws_autonomous_tidy_up/README.md

 ## catkin_ws_autonomous_tidy_up

-Code developed for **Autonomous manipulator robot navigation to tidy up unknown environments** paper and Master's thesis by Letícia dos Santos under the supervision of Jim Torresen, Mariana Kolberg, and Renan Maffei.
+Code developed for **An autonomous floor clearing strategy to tidy up unknown home environments with a mobile manipulator robot** paper and Master's thesis by Letícia dos Santos under the supervision of Jim Torresen, Mariana Kolberg, and Renan Maffei.

 From Institute of Informatics, Universidade Federal do Rio Grande do Sul, Porto Alegre, Brazil:
 - Letícia dos Santos: lsantos@inf.ufrgs.br